LegatAbyssWalker/SpaceInvaders/README.md

 # Current Ideas
 * Finding and implimenting the IRL Space Invaders background song.
+* Different point system for each invader.
+* Add more flexibility in invader management.
+* Record of the high score.
+* Shields having accurate destruction as in the original game.

 # Bug Fixes
 * Fixed Minor Bugs